-What is the SaaS Financial model?
+What is the Financial Model for growth SaaS businesses?

 A financial model is a crystal ball of information around the future performance of a business, based on some simple assumptions you can make.

 Blox have put together a selection of different blocks, which together will give you an overall view of the key aspects of your entire SaaS business.
 No more ‘going with your gut’ alone - model the outcomes and make informed decisions!

 Each block has its own inputs and analysis to give clear insights into each individual section of the business.
 By breaking up each area of the business into bite-sized, understandable blocks, we can work through the plan piece by piece to create a full Financial model in record time.